cj-hilder/ble-hr-tool/README.md

 ## Resonance Frequency Breathing (RFB)

 Resonance Frequency Breathing is a biofeedback technique.
+Regular RFB practice, particularly during rest periods, has evidence of increasing vagal tone over time.

 At a particular breathing rate respiratory and cardiac rhythms enter resonance.
 This is typically around 6 breaths per minute, but varying between individuals in the range of 4.5–7 bpm.
-The heart rate rises during each inhale and falls during each exhale in a pattern called **Respiratory Sinus Arrhythmia (RSA)**.
-When breathing rate matches the body's resonance frequency, RSA amplitude is maximised.
-RSA amplitude is a direct expression of vagal tone (the parasympathetic nervous system's capacity to regulate the heart).
+The heart rate rises during each inhale and falls during each exhale.
+When breathing rate matches the body's resonance frequency the amplitude of these oscillations is maximised.

-For people with dysautonomia, vagal tone is typically suppressed, which is part of what produces the dysregulated HR patterns the app is designed to manage.
-Regular RFB practice at the resonance frequency, particularly during rest periods, has evidence of increasing vagal tone over time.

 The app integrates RFB directly into the Reset state, turning a  rest period into a structured, guided recovery practice.